andreww/fox/DoX/str.md

  Thus the number 111, when output with the format "s2" will produce the string "1.1e2".

  The number of significant figures should lie between 1 and the number of digits precision provided by the real kind.
-If a larger or smaller number is specified, output will be truncated accorsingly.
+If a larger or smaller number is specified, output will be truncated accordingly.
 If unspecified, then a sensible default will be chosen.

   This format is not permitted by XML Schema Datatypes 1.0, though it is in 2.0